The new hours will be 8:00 a.m. – 5:00 p.m., Monday through Friday..

 - Weight slip, if applicable (Out of state title)

-- Notarized Power of Attorney (POA) is required if titling a vehicle from another individual
+- Notarized Power of Attorney (POA) is required if titling a vehicle for another individual

 - Joint Tenancy with Right of Survivorship Acknowledgement of Intent (form DR2395).